 LEARN MORE ABOUT THE OLD CATHOLIC CHURCH OF THE AMERICA at www.oldcatholicapostolic.org

-Joann Soyak will lead the Chaplet by leading the Our Father… The Hail Mary… and the Apostle’s Creed.
-Joann will recite all the Eternal Father’s said on the large beads.
+Grace will lead the Chaplet by leading the Our Father… The Hail Mary… and the Apostle’s

-At the end of the Chaplet, Joann will recite the Holy God… 3 times and end the Chaplet with the sign of the cross.
+At the end of the Chaplet, Grace will recite the Holy God… 3 times and end the Chaplet with the sign of the cross.

 Articles for the Parish Press